monmima/main-aide-memoire/wordpress/README.md

 To rescan a site that has WPML in it, go to your dashboard, and find Localisation du thème et des plugins under WPML.
 Then do this:

 ![Rescanning WPML content](./img/rescan.png)

+## Synching menus with WPML

+This is very useful, but some older version of WordPress won't work very well with that.
+You should test this out with a staging extension.

 ## Clearing WPML Cache